 Read this: The best HTC Vive games to look out for

 One real hardware difference is that the Vive features a front facing passthrough camera to allow its Chaperone software to work.
-This allows you to see a fuzzy, blue outline of objects in front of you and people in the same room, while you're in VR, at the touch of a button.
+This allows you to see a fuzzy blue outline of objects in front of you, and people in the same room, at the touch of a button.
 It's helpful in keeping you from bumping into walls (more on that in a second).

 Rift has its own Chaperone called the Guardian System.
 It's the same concept where a blue grid pops up if you're out of the designated play area.
 However there have been a few instances where Rift's grid pops up but we've still run into a chair or wall.
 That's not to say we've been completely wall-proof with Vive – just less so.
 Chaperone works a bit better here since the front facing camera actually lets you see what you're going to hit more often than not.

 So far, Vive's sensors have been able to keep up with fast movements like shooting arrows, sword fighting and building things (The Lab, Vanishing Realms and Fantastic Contraption).
 Rift has done an equally good job here too but this is where the third sensor would come in handy.
 Generally, it's capable of realising what you want to do if reaching behind you – or if you're not facing a sensor.
 Though on a few occasions, it hasn't been able to pick up on those movements.
 A third sensor placed facing the other two would complete the room-scale and likely help.

 The HTC Vive houses an accelerometer and gyrosensor, two laser position sensors (or Lighthouse stations) and tracks your head movements with 32 LED sensors on the headset itself.
 So you don't need another sensor behind you because of the Vive's headset.